Jainil5/coffee-shop-chatbot/README.md

 # ABOUT:
 - ### A chatbot for CAFE that can help customers order coffee from their table without the hustle of standing in lines.
+- ### Powered by LLM - This chatbot can also define food items you ask it.

 # SAMPLE PREVIEW:
 - ### Example of ordering a coffee through this chatbot.